 Community Theatre DRAM-251 2 hours

 The actual production of a play is the basis for this class.
-It is open to any community member and offers the opportunity to learn both technical or performance responsibilities.
+It is open to any community member and offers the opportunity to learn both technical and performance responsibilities.
+Course offered as needed.

 ENGLISH